Consumer Sector Update for 03/22/2023: GME, OLLI, WOOF

-Consumer stocks were broadly mixed in Wednesday afternoon trading, with the Consumer Staples Select Sector SPDR Fund (XLP) gaining 0.2% and the Consumer Discretionary Select Sector SPDR Fund (XLY) falling 0.7%.
+Consumer stocks were broadly mixed in Wednesday trading, with the Consumer Staples Select Sector SPDR Fund (XLP) rising 0.2% and the Consumer Discretionary Select Sector SPDR Fund (XLY) fractionally lower.

-In company news, GameStop (GME) shares rose 41%.
+In company news, GameStop (GME) shares jumped nearly 38%.
 The company on Tuesday reported fiscal Q4 adjusted earnings compared with a loss a year earlier, while net sales topped estimates by analysts.

-Ollie's Bargain Outlet Holdings (OLLI) shares were up 7.4% after the company reported higher fiscal Q4 adjusted earnings and sales.
+Ollie's Bargain Outlet Holdings (OLLI) shares were up more than 10% after the company reported higher fiscal Q4 adjusted earnings and sales.

-Petco Health & Wellness (WOOF) shares fell 14% after the company reported lower adjusted earnings in fiscal Q4 and a downbeat fiscal 2023 adjusted earnings outlook.
+Petco Health & Wellness (WOOF) shares fell more than 16% after the company reported lower adjusted earnings in fiscal Q4 and a downbeat fiscal 2023 adjusted earnings outlook.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.